pkolomeitsev/woo-exchange-rate/readme.txt

 == Description ==

-Woo Exchange Rate plugin allows to setup exchange rates for WooCommerce and display to end-user product price depending on currency.
+Woo Exchange Rate Plugin - is a simple plugin, which allows to setup currency exchange rates for WooCommerce products.
+End-user can buy products from your WooCommerce shop using different currencies.

+All currencies info are based on WooCommerce core.

+Features:

+- Setup currency exchange rates from control panel
+- Diplay currency switcher to end user
+- Store order with selected currency

 == Installation ==